 ‘Jerk Huts’ are common across the Caribbean, when we visited the Cayman Islands last summer we enjoyed eating Jerk Chicken from a roadside stand, it was really delicious!

-What’s in Authentic Jerk Chicken Seasoning?
+What’s in an Authentic Jerk Chicken Seasoning?

 This is one of those tricky questions that might vary depending on who you ask!
-There are a couple of ingredients that are considered truly authentic if you’re going to make your own jerk chicken marinade or seasoning.
+There are a couple of ingredients that are considered truly authentic if you’re going to make your own paleo jerk chicken marinade or seasoning.

 - AllSpice berries – you really can’t omit this wonderfully fragrant spice and still have an authentic Jerk spice rub!
 Allspice (also known as pimento) is the backbone of the spice mixture and what makes this marinade unique.
 It’s not hot, but it’s very aromatic.